ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 Being able to do this is an advantage of using a query-based architecture.
-The modules can be processed in any order, and any non-processed dependencies that are missing are processed and cached on a need basis.
+The modules can be processed in any order, and any non-processed dependencies that are missing are processed and cached on an as-needed basis.

 ThreadScope shows that the CPU core utilisation is improved, even though the timings aren't as much better as one might expect from seeing the change:

 [![](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b-threadscope.png)](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b-threadscope.png)

+It's also interesting to look at the flamegraph, because the proportion of time that goes to parsing has gone down to about 17 % (without having made any changes to the parser), which can be seen in the top-right part of the image:

+[![](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b.svg)](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b.svg)

+This might indicate that that part of the compiler parallelises well.

 ## Optimisation 4: Parser lookahead

 Here's an experiment that only helped a little.
-I noticed that parsing took quite a large proportion of the total time spent, about 15 %, which can be seen in the top-right part of the flamegraph:
+As we just saw, parsing still takes quite a large proportion of the total time spent, almost 17~%, so I wanted to make it faster.

-[![](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b.svg)](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b.svg)

 The parser is written using parsing combinators, and the "inner loop" of e.g. the term parser is a choice between a bunch of different alternatives.
 Something like this: